The Bankrate promise

 What is an everyday spending card?

-An everyday spending card is exactly what it sounds like—a credit card that you use for the majority of your day-to-day spending.
+An everyday spending card is exactly what it sounds like: a credit card you use for the majority of your day-to-day spending.
 With an everyday spending card in your wallet, you don’t have to decide which credit card to use every time you make a purchase.
-Instead, you can rely on your everyday spending card because you already know it’s the best credit card for daily use.
+Instead, you can rely on your default credit card.

 How to choose a credit card for everyday expenses

 When choosing a credit card, it’s important to consider how that card might reward your everyday expenses.
 If you are trying to stock up points to cover the cost of a big trip, for example, you might want to put your day-to-day shopping on a travel credit card or an airline credit card.
 That way, you’ll have the opportunity to earn a lot of rewards that you can redeem towards your next vacation.
 Plus, you might even be able to earn a sign-up bonus that can significantly increase your total points or miles.